 One point needs making and that is that the de-emphasising of treasure can be a good thing.
 In converting a D&D adventure to Forge, I halve the treasure, maybe cut it even more.
 No need for chests filled with thousands of coins.

 Money still has a use in Forge.
 Mages have to buy spell components and most of these are priced beyond the reach of starting characters.
 You go down into dungeons to get the money to access your full spell list.
 Armour and weapons are more expensive than in D&D and, unlike in D&D, they break and have to be replaced.
 Purchasing extra binding kits and armour repair kits makes for extra resilience down in the dungeon.
+Equipment and shopping in Forge are considered in another post.

 Nonetheless, adventurers quickly have more money than they know what to do with and they gain no benefit from it in terms of their powers and abilities.
 It's tempting to house rule tuition costs before a PC can level up a skill (say, 100gp times the square of the new skill level, so getting from 1st to 2nd level costs 400gp, from 2nd to 3rd costs 900gp, and so on).